sumitdaksh/ruby_assessment_test/README.md

-# Welcome to the assesment test
+# Welcome to the assessment test

 ### We have 3 objects:
 * A User that can either be a student (if it only learns courses), a teacher (if it only teaches)